Accelsnow/csc301-simple-checkout-system-mobile/README.md

 - Testing for App functionality

 The release APK is located at app/release/app-release.apk .
 It is signed and ready to be installed on android devices or simulators (optimized for android 8.0+ API level 26+).
-There is a video located under the root of the directory names \[demostration.mp4] showing how to install and use the application.
+However, since the application is not verified by google play store(since we did not acquire a developer license), it is mandatory to turn on "allow install from unknown source" option in android settings.
+There will also be a play store warning showing the application is not formally verified by google play, which can also be supressed.
+There is a video located under the root of the directory named [demostration.mp4](https://github.com/Accelsnow/assignment-1-4-accelsnow-altair59-mobile/blob/master/demonstration.mp4) showing how to install and use the application.

 **Backend Models**